JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-desktop-swing-interoperability.md

 {style="warning"}

 To enable this experimental feature, set the `compose.interop.blending` system property to `true`.
-The property must be set before executing any Compose code in your application, so use `System.setProperty()` at the entry point:
+The property must be enabled before executing any Compose code in your application, so set it via the `-Dcompose.interop.blending=true` command-line JVM argument or use `System.setProperty()` at the entry point:

 ```kotlin
 fun main() {